📢 Loudly

 Video Sync Prompt

-For Loudly's video sync feature — set scene energy to match your edit
+For Loudly's video sync feature.
+Set scene energy to match your edit

 Scene type: Groovy Afrobeats background Video sync: enabled Beat sync: match cuts Energy curve: steady throughout Duration: match video length Commercial license: included

-Key Afrobeats Instruments & Keywords
+Key Afrobeats Instruments & Keywords for Loudly

 Talking drumShekereKongaBass guitarMelodic guitarSynth pads